garronej/denoify_ci/README.md

 - Writing a [README.md](https://github.com/garronej/denoify_ci/blob/dev/README.template.md) with decent presentation and instructions on how to install/import your module.
 - Testing on multiple Node and Deno version before publishing.
 - Maintaining a CHANGELOG.
-- Publishing on NPM and [deno.land/x](https://deno.land/x), creating corresponding GitHub releases.
+- Publishing on NPM and [deno.land/x](https://deno.land/x), creating corresponding GitHub TAGs.

 Besides, good stuff that comes with using this template:
 - No source files are tracked on the default branch.